LayerZero-Labs/devtools/DEVELOPMENT.md

 # Lints the entire project
 pnpm lint

-# Tests the entire project
+# Tests the entire project in a containerized environment
-pnpm test
+pnpm test:ci

 # Runs the project in development mode
 pnpm dev